makersacademy/rps-challenge/README.md

 # Rock, Paper, Scissors

 This is the classic _Rock, Paper, Scissors_ game.
 In this version you play against the 'Machine'.
-This project is built with test driven development (TDD) approach.
+This project was built with test driven development (TDD) approach.

 The site is built in Sinatra, Ruby, HTML and tested with RSpec, Capybara.

+One of the challenges I faced whilst working on this project was that refreshing the page whilst in play caused the players to have a turn.
+This was because all the code for the player moves were taking place in the '_get_' part of my route/control.
+By creating a separate '_post_' route and moving the '_Ruby_' code across to it.
+This meant that every time the client clicked an action button they were making a '_POST_' request first.
+The server side dealt with this '_POST_' request by running the code and sending back a '_303_' redirect for the client to make a '_GET_' request to display the result.

+So, on refresh the client was only getting back what they already received on the previous '_GET_' request and no critical code was being actioned on.

 ## Setup